EDUCO® – Discover "Dr" Tony Quinn

 Some of those encouraged to go told The Sunday Tribune that the enthusiasm shown by Quinn's supporters made them feel compelled to attend, even if they couldn't afford to.
 One woman.
 Kathleen White from the Lough area in Cork, says she was advised to remortgage her house to find the £15,000 seminar fee.

 Some former Tony Quinn staff members say that they also came across hard-sell techniques.
 They say that other members of the organisation aggressively marketed the seminars and would go out of their way to convince others to go on them.
-Tr.vo people to whom The Sunday Tribune spoke severed all connections with the organisation soon after the £15,000 seminars were introduced because of their unease about the manner in which they were being promoted.
+Two people to whom The Sunday Tribune spoke severed all connections with the organisation soon after the £15,000 seminars were introduced because of their unease about the manner in which they were being promoted.

 DURING this investigation, a reporter built up a relationship with an employee of Quinn's, who runs one of his health stores.
 The woman heavily promoted the seminars when the subject was raised and suggested the reporter borrow from a bank or a credit union to finance his attendance.
 She said not to tell the institutions what the money was really for but to say it was for a car or a holiday.